dbaldridge-lab/htcf/jupyter_vscode.md

 You have setup VSCode according to [these instructions.](https://github.com/dbaldridge-lab/htcf/blob/main/vscode.md)

 ## 1. Connect to HTCF using SSH
-- Install the Remote Development and Remote - Tunnels Extensions
 - Use the shortcut "CMD + Shift + P", then type and select "Remote-SSH: Connect to Host"
 - Choose the configured SSH host ([see this page for details](https://github.com/dbaldridge-lab/htcf/blob/main/vscode.md)) or select `Add New SSH Host` and type `ssh login.htcf.wustl.edu` at the prompt
 - Enter your password and press `ENTER`